otis95/supermq/README.md

 * Clusters use qos 0 when they publish and subscribe topic.I think too much shake hands will reduce the performance of server.
 * Clusters's connections is not supported TLS and SSL now.
+* Group topic must start with '$g'.Example: $g/:name/xxxxx/xxxx.
-* '*' and '+' are allowed in queue name.
-Queue name's length < 10.Example: $g/:name/xxxxx/xxxx.
+* '*' and '+' are allowed in group name.
+Group name's length < 10.
 Name is '**123++' is ok.
-* Queue is not been supported in mqtt cluster.
+* Consumer group is not been supported in mqtt cluster.

 ### Examples